Catch Pause Repair (CPR): Healthy Workplace Awards Keynote Speech

 Healthy Workplace Awards

-I recently did a virtual keynote at the Healthy Workplace Awards Ceremony.
+This week I did a keynote speech at the Healthy Workplace Awards Ceremony.

 Watch Video: